simonw/git-history/README.md

 ]
 ```

-If your data does not fit this shape, you can still use this tool to analyze it by writing a snippet of Python code that converts each stored file content into a Python list of dictionaries.
+If your data does not fit this shape, you can provide a snippet of Python code to converts the on-disk content of each stored file into a Python list of dictionaries.

 For example, if your stored files each look like this: